 Once your mashed potato filling is ready, preheat the oven to 200 degrees C.

 While the oven preheats, dip a rice paper sheet into the warm water for about 10-15 seconds or until it becomes just barely malleable.
-IMPORTANT: they should not as soft as you would make them for spring rolls!
+IMPORTANT: they should not be as soft as you would make them for spring rolls!
 You want the rice paper to still be a bit stiff so it holds is crunch.
 You can use one layer of rice paper, or take a soft rice paper and put egg wash on it and layer another layer or two or three.

 Butter/ egg wash the inside of the rice paper and add a large scoop of potato filling (around 1/3 cup) and roll the paper up like you would a burrito- over, side, side, over.
 You can also roll it straight across and into a spiral if you prefer that style of bourekas.